-55 Main Street, also known as Bobcaygeon Town Hall, was constructed in 1874 as the original town hall and municipal building for Verulam Township and, late, the Village of Bobcaygeon.
-It forms part of the historic development of Bobcaygeon's Market Square.
+90 Bolton Street, also known as the Orr Building, has cultural heritage value as the former Orr Temperance Hotel and the current site of the Masonic Lodge.
 The property is currently listed on the City's Heritage Register.
 Although there was initially no intention by staff to designate this building under Part IV of the Ontario Heritage Act, amendments to the Ontario Heritage Act made through Bill 23, More Homes Built Faster Act (2022) now require municipalities to designate listed properties or remove them from the Register within two years of the amendments coming into effect.
 Practically, this means that, in order for municipalities to provide heritage protection to its cultural heritage resources as is required by provincial land use planning policy, they must be designated under Part IV of the Act.
 The amendments came into effect on January 1, 2023.
 Recent amendments to the Act have extended the deadline to designate properties by an additional two years to January 1, 2027.

-55 Main Street has been prioritized as an important historic municipal building in Bobcaygeon.
-It has a high degree of architectural and historic value as the former Bobcaygeon Town Hall.
-It is also a key building block in the cultural historic landscape of Bobcaygeon's Market Square.
-The designation of this property would provide controls for future development on the subject property itself as well as on adjacent properties and give Council and staff additional tools to ensure compatibility with the existing fabric of the historic community of Bobcaygeon when reviewing and approving new development.
-This property was identified by staff and the Municipal Heritage Committee as a priority property as part of the broader landscape of Market Square.
-Initially, the Committee's intention was to initiate the development of a heritage conservation district in the Market Square area which would have included this property within its boundaries, as there is a significant collection of historic buildings around the square which form a cohesive and important cultural heritage landscape.
-However, the development of a heritage conservation district study and plan require significant staff time and resources which are currently not available within existing staff capacity.
-In order to respond to provincial direction regarding listed properties, the Committee has decided that it is most appropriate to concentrate on the individual designation of listed properties in this area to focus research on individual properties and consult with property owners one-on-one as opposed to within the broader public consultation process required to develop a heritage conservation district.
-Staff are supportive of this approach.
+90 Bolton Street has been prioritized as a landmark historic commercial building in downtown Bobcaygeon.
+It has a high degree of architectural value as a unique example of a late nineteenth century small-town commercial building and through its historic value as both the Orr Temperance Hotel and the Kenosha Inn.
+It is an important building block in the historic landscape of downtown Bobcaygeon and is widely regarded as a local landmark.
+The designation of this property would provide controls for future development on the subject property itself as well as on adjacent properties and gives Council and staff additional tools to ensure compatibility with the existing fabric of Bobcaygeon's historic downtown when reviewing and approving new development.
+This property was identified by the Municipal Heritage Committee and staff as a priority property.
 Staff have undertaken a site visit to and heritage evaluation report about the property and have determined that the property is eligible for designation under Part IV of the Act.

-At its meeting of March 6, 2025, the Kawartha Lakes Municipal Heritage Committee reviewed the heritage evaluation report for this property and adopted the following resolution:
+At its meeting of May 1, 2025, the Kawartha Lakes Municipal Heritage Committee reviewed the heritage evaluation report for this property and adopted the following resolution:

-KLMHC2025-030
+KLMHC2025-050

-Moved By S. McCormack
+Moved By J. Hartman Seconded By S. McCormack